-PMBOK [®] Guide 4 th processes ISO/DIS 21500 processes PMBOK [®] Guide 5 th processes Process Develop Project Charter Develop Project Charter Develop Project Charter What's new in ISO?
+PMBOK ® Guide 4 th processes ISO/DIS 21500 processes PMBOK ® Guide 5 th processes Process Develop Project Charter Develop Project Charter Develop Project Charter What's new in ISO?
 No major addition.
-What's new in the 5 th edition? ···· ··· ··· ··· ··· ··· ··· ··· ··· · Process Develop Project Management Plan Develop Project Plans Develop Project Management Plan What's new in ISO? plans.
-The Project Manageme different knowledge ar management plan, etc. nction between the baseline ent Plan federates the manage reas, like the scope managem , that are called subsidiary p ins the baselines of the proje sks, etc. gement plans of the nent plan, the risk lans.
-What's new in the 5 th edition? consolidates all of the s Thus, the Project Mana f PMI, the Project Managem subsidiary management plan agement Plan is made of the at plans and the baselines.
-Th s and baselines. two major sections: The mos
+What's new in the 5 th edition? techniques to build the introduced by the 5 th ec rt judgment, the 5 th edition p project charter.
+These techr dition.
+Typical facilitation tec echnique, problem solving, r niques have been chniques are Process Develop Project Management Plan Develop Project Plans Develop Project Management Plan What's new in ISO? es and the management gement plans of the nent plan, the risk plans. ect, in terms of scope, What's new in the 5 th edition?
+For both frameworks of PMI, the Project Management Plan integrates and consolidates all of the subsidiary management plans and baselines.
+Thus, the Project Management Plan is made of the two major sections: The subsidiary management plans and the baselines.
+This is consistent with the previous edition.